suzuya190190/lo/README.md

 How to use it

-1. downroad or git clone this file
+1. download or git clone this file

-2. cd this root derectory
+2. make this file !!!!

-3. use  make command

-4. be produces lo!

-5. if yout PC is Mac OS X  use mv lo /usr/bin

-6. you PC can use lo command

-7.AWSOME nice ART!
+3. your PC move AA art